priestc/moneywagon/README.md

 Python library for getting the current price of various cryptocurrencies.
-This library is useful if you are building an application in Python that needs to know the current price of any crypto-currency.
+This library is useful if you are building an application in Python that needs to know the current price of any crypto-currency converted to any local fiat currency.

 Installation
 ============